Factbox: Auto, other industries' manufacturing presence in Mexico

 LG Electronics Inc

 South Korean firm makes television sets and refrigerators in Mexico for the U.S. market.
-Almost all of the TVs are shipped to the United States; about one third of the refrigerators likewise goes to the United States, a company spokesperson said.
+Almost all of the TVs are shipped to the United States, and about one third of the refrigerators, a company spokesperson said.

 Safran SA

-Makes parts in Mexico for its joint venture with General Electric, CFM, the sole engine supplier for Boeing Co’s 737.
+Makes parts in Mexico for its joint venture with General Electric, CFM, which is the sole engine supplier for Boeing Co’s 737.

 Its Labinal factory in Chihuahua handles nearly all wiring for Boeing’s 787 Dreamliner.